GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 gdk_display_get_monitors() returns the list of monitors that can be queried or observed for monitors to pass to APIs like gtk_window_fullscreen_on_monitor().

+### Adapt to monitor API changes

+The gdk_monitor_get_workarea() API is gone.
+Individual backends can still provide this information, for example with gdk_x11_monitor_get_workarea().

+If you use this information, your code should check which backend is in use and then call the appropriate backend API.

 ### Adapt to cursor API changes

 Use the new gtk_widget_set_cursor() function to set cursors, instead of